How to Get Into Duke: Admissions Data and Strategies

 Let’s look at the demographics of Duke undergraduates:

-Geographically, the greatest number of Class of undergraduates hail from the following states (in order):
+Geographically, the greatest number of recently admitted hail from the following states:

 - North Carolina

 13% of current students are N.C. residents and, as with all selective colleges, those from lower-populated, more remote areas of the country (e.g. Montana, South Dakota, Idaho) enjoy a boost to their admissions prospects.